 Time: 9:00 - 10:00 am

 Pricing: Regular Zoo admission ($12.95/child; $15.95/senior; $17.95/adult); Free for RWPZoo members

 Please note: Rise & Play is free for Roger Williams Park Zoo members, but you must log into your account and pre-register!

 Carousel Village offers Sensory-Friendly Days.
 We invite those with Autism Spectrum Disorders (ASD) and sensory processing differences to explore and enjoy Carousel Village.

 For maximum comfort, there will be no music or indoor lights.
-The Carousel, bounce house and playground will be open to the public, as well as train and pony rides (weather permitting).
+The Carousel and playground will be open to the public, as well as train rides (weather permitting).

 Time: 12:00 - 6:00 pm